Faculty Profiles (I - L)

 Instructor, Clinician, South Riverdale

-Dr. Lee is an Instructor in the Division of Clinical Education at the Canadian Memorial Chiropractic College.
+Dr. David Lee is an Instructor in the Division of Clinical Education at the Canadian Memorial Chiropractic College.
 He was previously a Cytotechnologist at Mt .
 Sinai Hospital and was later a Chiropractor at the Cabbagetown Chiropractic Health Centre in Toronto.
 After earning an undergraduate degree in Physiology and Microbiology at the University of Toronto and getting his Registered Technologist certification from the Michener Institute of Medical Technology, he completed a Doctor of Chiropractic at the Canadian Memorial Chiropractic College.

 Natalia Lishchyna, BSc (Hons), MSc, DC, FCCS(C)